Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Discussion

 \subsubsection{The Self-Avatar’s Congruence with the Participant}

-In line with H2.1 and H2.3, realistic self-avatars resulted in a significant increase in self-identification and VBO, measured both in VR and after all VR exposures (post-VR).
+Concerning the self-avatar's congruence with the participant, we hypothesized the manipulation of the self-avatar’s congruence with the participant to lead to significantly higher scores in VBO and self-identification for realistic self-avatars (H2.1), while we expected no significant differences in agency, change and self-location (H2.2).
+In line with H2.1, realistic self-avatars resulted in a significant increase in self-identification and VBO, measured both in VR and after all VR exposures (post-VR).
 We attribute these differences between the perception of realistic and stylized self-avatars to the influence of two higher-order cues contributing to the cognitive processing of the self-avatar's congruence with the participant.
 First, consistent with prior research suggesting that avatar realism enhances self-identification and VBO~\citep{latoschikEffectAvatarRealism2017, salageanMeetingYourVirtual2023}, a (more) realistic self-avatar may have provided visual cues that created the impression of sufficient human likeness congruent with real-world knowledge on human anatomy and composition \citep{lugrinAnthropomorphismIllusionVirtual2015}.
 Secondly, our results align with previous studies that have highlighted personalization as a key factor influencing VBO and self-identification~\citep{waltemateImpactAvatarPersonalization2018, salageanMeetingYourVirtual2023}.
 We assume that the scan-based personalization process employed for realistic self-avatars offered a higher degree of truthfulness compared to the customization process used for stylized self-avatars.
 Eventually, participants perceived a greater similarity between themselves and the realistic self-avatars and potentially attributed more personal characteristics to them~\citep{wolf2022observationdistance}.
 Interestingly, in contradiction to H2.2, realistic self-avatars also resulted in increased self-location, an effect we measured after the last VR exposure.
 We consider the named visual cues, to likely also have enhanced the spatial experience of being inside a virtual body.
 However, we did not observe the same effect in the repeated in-VR measurements, limiting the significance of the finding and leading us to propose further investigation.
 Overall, we assume increased realism and truthfulness have resulted in visual cues congruent with the participants' real-world experiences concerning their own physical body, presuming one can identify with the virtual body, enhancing the sense of being inside and having it as one's own. \looseness=-1